elcolin/git_tips/README.md

     git pull team ecolin

 **NOT MANDATORY**
+Does not work if there is a name mismatch
 Then you can create a tracking relationship between your main branch on your personal repo and your branch on the team repo:

     git branch --set-upstream-to=team/ecolin main